knowthelist/fhem-tablet-ui/README.md

 - circleborder          : draws a round border around labels
 - autohide              : Hides an element in case of an invalid reading (not available for this device)
 - notransmit            : suppress send to FHEM after changes
+- truncate              : short a string if necessary and add ... instead

 Positioning:
 - row                   : new row